Kapil-Mulay-1421/maze-solver/README.md

-# maze-solver
+# maze-solver - Simulation
-Contains the algorithms to determine, solve and maneuver a maze.
+Contains the framework; including code, design and algorithm; to simulate the micromouse on Matlab and ROS2-Humble.